-Lubbock Saturday to be with the Evelyn Nichols family at the Methodist Hospicentered with a gun and a peach and All wedding flowers were created and blue flower arrangement.
-A silver designed by the bridegroom's sister. service also accented the table.
-Jeanett Robinson and Patsy Fave Miss Stephanie Wenetschlaeger of Thorton presided.
-Snyder was flower girl.
-She was dressed At the register was Cindv Hogue. in a full length dress with an A-line skirt The couple is now residing at Snyder. of a pastel combination peach floral The bride is a 1979 graduate of Snyder and a 1981 graduate of WTC.
-She is now employed at the Snyder Chamber of Commerce.
+Thorton presided.
+The wide brim hat worn by the bride Snyder was flower girl.
+She was dressed At the register was Cindy Hogue. was trimmed in Chantilly lace and in a full length dress with an A-line skirt The couple is now residing at Snyder. adorned with matching medallions.
+The of a pastel combination peach floral The bride is a 1979 graduate of two tiered fingertip veil attached to the Snyder and a 1981 graduate of WTC.
+Wexler hosts Calvary She is now employed at the Snyder Chamber of Commerce.
 The bridegroom, 1978 graduate of Crosbyton and 1981 graduate of WTC.